stripe/stripe-ios/MIGRATING.md

 You are affected by this change if:

 1. You set `stripeAccount`
-2. You use one of these classes
+2. You use one of the above affected classes
 3. `STPPaymentConfiguration.shared.stripeAccount != STPAPIClient.shared.stripeAccount`

 If these are all true, you must update your integration!
 The SDK used to send the `STPPaymentConfiguration.shared.stripeAccount`, and will now send `STPAPIClient.shared.stripeAccount`.